weszuidema/Assignment_03/README.md

 ### Understanding Multiple Regression

 <div class="bs-callout bs-callout-info">
-- Run the following regresssions
+- Run the following regressions
     1. Run the regression of `trust_neighbors` on the controls.
 Save the residuals
     2. Run the regression of `exports` on the controls.
 Save the residuals
     3. Regression the residuals from regression 1 on the residuals from regression 2.